 Pilu at Freshwater is great if you’re looking for a venue for a special event.
 They cater for weddings, birthdays, christenings, corporate presentations, book and product launches, and even client dinners.

-Any event which you need good food and wine, Pilu at Freshwater can deliver.
-It is a Sardinian fine diner perched above Freshwater beach and promises to transport you to a vacation destination as you dine on some fine Italian cuisine.
+For any occasion where you need good food and wine, Pilu at Freshwater can deliver.
+It is a Sardinian fine diner perched above Freshwater beach and promises to transport you to a vacation destination as you dine on fine Italian cuisine.

 Restaurant Leo is a new city diner by Lumi Dining and Oscillate Wildly, who have combined creative forces to bring you a fresh facetted dining concept and espresso bar in the dynamic Angel place and Ash Street in Sydney.